 - The router must be used in compliance with all applicable international and national laws and in compliance with any special restrictions regulating the utilization of the router in prescribed applications and environments. - To prevent possible injury and damage to appliances and to ensure compliance with all relevant provisions, use only the original accessories.
 Unauthorized modifications or the use of unapproved accessories may result in damage to the router and/or a breach of applicable regulations.
-Unauthorized modifications or use of unapproved accessories may void the warranty. - The router can not be opened. - Caution!
-This equipment is not suitable for use in locations where children are likely to be present. - Power supply must not exceed 48 V DC max. - Do not expose the router to extreme ambient conditions.
+Unauthorized modifications or use of unapproved accessories may void the warranty. - The router can not be opened. - Turn off the router and disconnect it from power supply before handling the SIM card.

+- Caution!
+This equipment is not suitable for use in locations where children are likely to be present.
+The SIM card could be swallowed by small children. - Power supply must not exceed 48 V DC max. - Do not expose the router to extreme ambient conditions.
 Protect the router against dust, moisture and high temperature. - Only routers with appropriate certification and labelling should be used in locations where flammable and explosive materials are present, including gas stations, chemical plants, or locations in which explosives are used.
 We remind users of the duty to observe the restrictions concerning the utilization of radio devices at such places. - Switch off the router when travelling by plane.
 Utilization of the router on a plane may endanger the operation of the plane or interfere with the mobile telephone network, and may be unlawful.
 Failure to observe these instructions may result in the suspension or cancellation of telephone services for the respective client and/or may result in legal sanctions. - When using the router in close proximity to personal medical devices, such as cardiac pacemakers or hearing aids, you must proceed with heightened caution. - The router may cause interference when used in close proximity to TV sets, radio receivers or personal computers. - It is recommended that you create an appropriate copy or backup of all important settings that are stored in the memory of the device.